Ode to Mustard (and Uses of Mustard Seeds)

 Whole mustard seeds are an important ingredient when pickling or brining.
 They infuse a subtle heat into pickling liquids, brines for your protein, or even in a summer shellfish boil.
-You will, of course, find mustard seeds in our Pickling Spice and Seafood Boil.
+You will, of course, find mustard seeds in our Pickling Spice.

 For homemade condiments:

 One key trait of mustard is the enzyme that gives mustard its pungent flavor—myrosine.
 This powerful enzyme isn’t activated until it’s submersed in a water-based liquid.
 That’s why, when making a prepared mustard, soaking the seeds for at least a day is necessary to achieve that signature mustard flavor.
 The liquid options are almost unlimited: beer, wine, vinegar, water, or apple cider are all flavorful options.
 Even mustard powder doesn’t get that characteristic bite until you add liquid.
 For ground mustard seeds, a mix with water and vinegar will provide a quick mustard sauce.
 Freshly prepared mustard is the hottest and most pungent, so you typically need to allow mustard to age for a certain period of time, to mellow the flavors.
 The longer it sits, the milder the flavor becomes (up to a point!).

 For a simple homemade mustard, start with 1 cup mustard powder and add 3 ounces water and 3 ounces vinegar.
 Mix well and salt to taste.
 Let stand 10 minutes for mustard to activate then add desired seasonings to make your own custom flavors.